kitforbes/SalaryComparer/README.md

 # SalaryComparer

-Simple tool to compare two UK salaries.
+Simple tool to compare two salaries using Scottish tax rates for 2019/2020.

 ## Usage